vinval/flash/README.md

 |element        |HTMLElement      |
 |parent         |object           |

-###### *Flash has a global object that returns after then method called scope (or whatever you want) where you retreive each object with element property that contains the real HTMLElement and his parent object
+###### *Flash has a global object that returns after then method called globalScope where you retreive each object with element property that contains the real HTMLElement and his parent object

 ---
 # FROM OBJECT TO HTMLElement